whiprandolph/bestseller/Part 1 - What Are Healthy Cultures Like？/03 - Discovering Three Core Spiritual Practices of Healthy Cultures.md

 ### Common Patterns

 I kept finding example after example of entire cultures -- entire nations -- where people live or lived in beautiful ways with each other and the Earth, and all of them embraced these three core spiritual practices.
 They had plenty of differences, including their clothes, songs, language, diet, family relationships, and more.
-But once I saw these really deep common patterns across all the beautiful healthy cultures I'd studied, I wondered: are there other things they all have in common?
+But once I saw these really deep common patterns across all the beautiful healthy cultures I studied, I wondered: are there other things they all have in common?

 I'd only ever lived in capitalist countries, but I'd studied communism and socialism a lot too over the years.
 I started to wonder: what kind of economy do healthy cultures have?